alexwlchan/alexwlchan.net/src/_drafts/dominant-colours.md

 <code style="color: #c53b4e;">█ #c53b4e</code></pre>
 </div>

-You can read [the README on GitHub][dominant_colours] to learn how to install and how to use it.
+You can read [the README on GitHub][dominant_colours] to learn how to install it and how to use it.
-In this post, I'll talk a bit about how I wrote it.
+In this post, I'll explain how I wrote it.

 ## Motivation

 I started thinking about dominant colours several years ago, when I wrote [Getting a tint colour from an image with Python and *k*-means][kmeans].

-I works pretty well, and I started using it in a bunch of projects -- and for each new project, I'd copy/paste the code.
+It works pretty well, and I started using it in a bunch of projects -- and for each new project, I'd copy/paste the code.
 Different copies started to diverge as I tweaked and optimised the code, and I no longer had a canonical implementation of this idea.

-Creating a single tool that other projects can invoke gets me back to a single implementation.
+I wanted to get back to a single implementation, so that I could put all my ideas in one place -- rather than having them spread over multiple projects.

 I also wanted it to be faster.
 I use this code in a bunch of interactive scripts, and the Python implementation takes a second or so to run.